Hunting for $X_b$ via hidden bottomonium decays $X_b\to \pi\pi\chi_{bJ}$: ACKNOWLEDGMENTS

 In this work, we investigated the isospin breaking decay $X_b \to \pi^0\chi_{bJ}$ and the isospin conserved decay $X_b \to \pi\pi\chi_{bJ}$, where $X_b$ is taken to be the HQFS counterpart of $X(3872)$ in the bottomonium sector as a meson-meson molecule candidate.
 Since the mass of this state may be far below the $B {\bar B}^*$ threshold, the isospin-violating decay channel $X_b \to \pi^0 \chi_{bJ}$ would be highly suppressed and stimulate the importance of the isospin-conserved decay channel $X_b \to \pi\pi\chi_{bJ}$.
 The isospin-violating decay channel $X_b \to \pi^0 \chi_{bJ}$ can helps us determine the charged and neutral components of $X_b$ to some extent.
 For the isospin conserved processes, the calculated partial widths of $X_b \to \pi\pi\chi_{bJ}~(J=0,1,2)$ are about less than 1 keV, tens of $\rm{keVs}$, and a few $\rm{keVs}$, respectively.
 The partial width of $X_b \to \pi\pi\chi_{b1}$ is found to be about tens of $\rm{keVs}$, $1\sim 2$ order(s) of magnitude larger than those of $X_b \to \pi\pi\chi_{b2}$ and $X_b \to \pi\pi\chi_{b0}$.
 Taking into account the fact that the total width of $X_b$ may be smaller than a few MeV like $X(3872)$, the calculated branching ratios $X_b\to \pi\pi \chi_{b1}$ may reach to orders of $10^{-2}$, which makes it a possible channel for the experimental searching of the $X_b$.
 These studies may help us investigate the $X_b$ deeply.
 The experimental observation of $X_b$ will provide us further insight into the spectroscopy of exotic states and is helpful to probe the structure of the states connected by the heavy quark symmetry.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-The authors thank Yun-Hua Chen for useful discussion.
+The authors thank Yun-Hua Chen, Qi Wu, and Shi-Dong Liu for useful discussions, and thank the anonymous referee for useful comments and suggestions.
 This work is partly supported by the National Natural Science Foundation of China under Grant Nos.
 12075133, 11835015, and 12047503, and by the Natural Science Foundation of Shandong Province under Grant Nos.
 ZR2021MA082, and ZR2022ZD26.
 It is also supported by Taishan Scholar Project of Shandong Province (Grant No.tsqn202103062), the Higher Educational Youth Innovation Science and Technology Program Shandong Province (Grant No. 2020KJJ004).

-\section{2-Point, 3-Point and 4-Point Loop Integrals}
+\section{2-POINT, 3-POINT and 4-POINT LOOP INTEGRALS}

 In this section, we derive the 2-point, 3-point and 4-point loop integral in the rest frame of the decay particle $(p=(M,0))$.
 The 2-point loop integral can be written as~\cite{Guo:2010ak}